 Is there any National Park in India where I could go during Monsoon?Yes!
 Periyar National Park in Kerala is the only wildlife sanctuary in India which is open to visitors even during monsoon.
 It has substantial population of tigers, elephants and numerous bird species.

-Alternate ways to explore Indian Wildlife Sanctuaries and ParkApart from tailor made wildlife itineraries and pre-packaged tour, there are other ways – and definitely more luxurious – to explore the Indian wild.
+Alternate ways to explore Wildlife Sanctuaries and National Parks in IndiaApart from tailor made wildlife itineraries and pre-packaged tour, there are other ways – and definitely more luxurious – to explore the Indian wild.

 The most refined and luxurious way to travel to Ranthambore National Park is to get on board Maharajas’ Express.
-Voted World’s Leading Luxury Train in the World at World Travel Awards for 2 years in a row, Maharajas’ Express is the most exclusive and luxurious rail ride in the world.
+Voted World’s Leading Luxury Train at World Travel Awards for 2 years in a row, Maharajas’ Express is the most exclusive and luxurious rail ride in the world.

 |Maharajas' Express bar is named Safari because of the interior decor with motif reflective of the Indian Wild|